MaureenFromuth/Election_Analysis_Challenge/README.md

         total_votes = total_votes + 1
 ```

-- **Question: Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**
+- **Question 2: Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**

         Answer: Jefferson: 10.5% (38,855); Denver: 82.8% (306,055); Arapahoe: 6.7% (24,801)

 To assess the overall particpation of each county, we utilized created one list and one dictionary.
 The list established the name of the counties that there were ballots cast, whereas the dictionary established the number of votes per county (key).
 ```
 #Establish a list for all the counties from which a vote came from
 county_list = []